-LIGHT GUN-A handheld directional light signaling device which emits a brilliant narrow beam of white, green, or red light as selected by the tower controller.
+LIGHT GUN- A handheld directional light signaling device which emits a brilliant narrow beam of white, green, or red light as selected by the tower controller.
 The color and type of light transmitted can be used to approve or disapprove anticipated pilot actions where radio communication is not available.
 The light gun is used for controlling traffic operating in the vicinity of the airport and on the airport movement area.

-AIRCRAFT (LSA)-LIGHT-SPORT FAA-registered aircraft, other than a helicopter or powered-lift, that meets certain weight and performance.
-Principally it is a single engine aircraft with a maximum of two seats and weighing no more than 1,430 pounds if intended for operation on water, or 1,320 pounds if not.
-They must be of simple design (fixed landing gear (except if intended for operations on water or a glider) piston powered, non-pressurized, with a fixed or ground adjustable propeller), Performance is also limited to a maximum airspeed in level flight of not more than 120 knots CAS, have a maximum never-exceed speed of not more than 120 knots CAS for a glider, and have a maximum stalling speed, without the use of lift-enhancing devices (VS1) of not more than 45 knots CAS.
-They may be certificated as either Experimental LSA or as a Special LSA aircraft.
-A minimum of a sport pilot certificate is required to operate light-sport aircraft."
-(Refer to 14 CFR Part 1, §1.1.)
+LIGHT-SPORT AIRCRAFT (LSA)- An FAA-registered aircraft, other than a helicopter or powered-lift, that meets certain weight and performance.
+Principally it is a single-engine aircraft with a maximum of two seats and weighing no more than 1,430 pounds if intended for operation on water, or 1,320 pounds if not.
+It must be of simple design (fixed landing gear (except if intended for operations on water or a glider), piston powered, nonpressurized, with a fixed or ground adjustable propeller).
+Performance is also limited to a maximum airspeed in level flight of not more than 120 knots calibrated airspeed (CAS), have a maximum never-exceed speed of not more than 120 knots CAS for a glider, and have a maximum stalling speed, without the use of lift-enhancing devices of not more than 45 knots CAS.
+It may be certificated as either Experimental LSA or as a Special LSA aircraft.
+A (Refer to 14 CFR Part 1, §1.1.)